Last Updated on January 9, 2024

 The term metastasis refers to the spread of the cancer cells from their original or primary site to a different location in the body.
 It must be stressed that local invasive growth is not considered metastases but local spread or expansion of the tumor.

 Metastasis in Greek means displacement.
-Metastasis is one of three hallmarks of malignant tumors.
+It is one of the three hallmarks of malignant tumors.

 Different tumors have different capacity to metastasize.

 The cancer cells break away from the main tumor and enter the bloodstream or lymphatic system.
 Then they can be carried to any part like bones, brain, liver, lymph nodes, and lungs among other tissues.

 Each tissue has a specific milieu where the cancer cells can grow.
 However, to break and grow at some other place, the cells must become exposed to environmental stresses, including a lack of oxygen or nutrients, a low pH, and mediators of the inflammatory response.
 These pressures can select tumor cells with the capability of growth despite these conditions.

 The metastatic cells first climb over/around neighboring cells and crawl until they hit a blockage called the basal lamina or basement membrane.

 To cross this, the cells make use of digestive enzyme matrix metalloproteases.
 After crossing the basal lamina, they squeeze between vessel lining cells and float through the circulatory system until they find a suitable location to settle and re-enter the tissues.
 The cells can then begin to grow in this new location, forming a new tumor.

 A malignant cell that has gained access is not always successful in forming a secondary tumor.
 It could be killed by

 - gets damaged